 - Help the employee by keeping the employee functional in the workplace, which aids overall recovery.

-- Increase productivity and maintain work processes by decreasing lost work time and daily operating costs for the agency.
+- Maintain productivity and work processes by decreasing lost work time and daily operating costs for the agency.

 - Help control costs by reducing medical and disability costs.